ssube/packit/README.md

 The refinement will continue until the iteration limit has been reached or the stop condition becomes true.

+Each agent will pass their response on to the next agent and prompt them to refine and correct it.

 ### Results

 #### Binary Results